-A logical model is a theoretical, intangible design that organizes data in terms of logical relations known as entities and attributes.
+A logical data mart model is a theoretical, intangible design that organizes data in terms of logical relations known as entities and attributes.
 An entity is a data item, whereas an attribute helps define the exclusivity of the entity.

 When designing a logical model, focus on your business needs.
 Map source data to subject-oriented information in the destination data mart schema.
 The source data model and end-user requirements are the essential elements used to design a data mart schema.

 You may have to modify the physical implementation of the logical data model based on the system parameters, such as the computer size, number of operators, disk storage, network type, and software.